-To include these types of ads in your apps, use the AdControl and InterstitialAd controls in the advertising libraries that are distributed in the Microsoft Store Services SDK (for UWP apps) and the Microsoft Store Advertising SDK for Windows and Windows Phone 8.x (for Windows 8.1 and Windows Phone 8.x apps).
+To include these types of ads in your apps, use the AdControl and InterstitialAd controls in the advertising libraries that are distributed in the Microsoft Store Services SDK (for UWP apps) and the Microsoft Advertising SDK for Windows and Windows Phone 8.x (for Windows 8.1 and Windows Phone 8.x apps).

 The following topics provide information about common tasks involving the Windows advertising libraries.

 |Install and get started using the Microsoft advertising libraries.||See Get started with Microsoft advertising libraries.|